devanlai/devanlai.github.io/aboutme.md

 nav-url: ""
 ---

 I'm a firmware/embedded software engineer working in the Bay Area.
-By day, I work on big box RF signal generators.
-At night, I hack on USB, debuggers, and all things related to microcontrollers.
+By day, I work on weather stations.
+By night, I tinker with debuggers.

 ## My history